Taielmolina01/make-your-hash-password/README.md

 `yourPassword` its ... the password you want to hash and making it more secure!

-`maxLength` is the length of your password, I add it because usually the social medias and stuffs like that, add a limit to the length of your password, so you can set it directly.
+`maxLength` is the length of your password.
+I add it because usually the social medias and stuffs like that, add a limit to the length of your password, so you can set it directly.

 `numberOfRotations` is an optional arg if you want to rotate your hash password so its a way to make a new combination for your password.